Obtaining a Marriage License in Massachusetts

 Witnesses: Witnesses are not required.

 Waiting Period: 3 business days.
-Example, if you apply on Friday, your license will be issued on or after Tuesday.
+Example, if you apply at the Town Clerk on Friday, your license will be issued on or after Tuesday.

 Waiver of the Waiting Period: You may do so by applying to the judge of a probate or district court to have the license issued without delay, after filing intentions with the clerk.
 If the death of either party is imminent or the female is nearing the end of her pregnancy, an authorized request by a JP or Doctor shall suffice and the clerk can issue the certificate without delay.